-What is inflammation?
+What exactly is inflammation?

 If a foreign body like pollen impairs the immune system, this creates inflammation referred to as immunogenic inflammation, cells get killed off in the wounded area, and the surrounding cells register this as danger.

-In response our immune cells come rushing in, sending out chemical messages that mean danger, this action attracts white blood cells our warrior cells, the primary agents for fighting off intruders.
+In response, our immune cells come rushing in, sending out chemical messages that mean danger; this action attracts white blood cells, our warrior cells, the primary agents for fighting off intruders.

-They put up a great fight, releasing a toxic mixture of hydrogen peroxide and other chemicals to destroy the unwelcome foreign bodies, such as viruses, cellular debris and bacteria.
+They put up a great fight, releasing a toxic mixture of hydrogen peroxide and other chemicals to destroy the unwelcome foreign bodies, such as viruses, cellular debris, and bacteria.

 - Some of the chemicals released by the hero white cells reach all the way to the dermis.